terraform-components/terraform-google-cloudrun/README.md

 ### <a name="input_vpc_access_egress"></a> [vpc\_access\_egress](#input\_vpc\_access\_egress)

-Description: do we want to route everything or just private ranges through the vpc?
+Description: **private-ranges-only**: Only route private ranges through the VPC **all-traffic**: Route all traffic through the VPC.
+Be aware this will incur additional cost and may not be suitable.
+It gives you a lot more control however, so depending on your use case this may be the right way to go.

 Type: `string`